William Lewis Reece: 1997 kidnapping, conviction and second imprisonment

-Imprisonment and identification
+Identification

 After his conviction for kidnapping and rape, Reece was transferred to the Ellis Unit to serve his sentence.
 In the early 2000s, he was compelled by law to submit DNA samples to be entered into CODIS.

+In 2007, he was convicted of theft in Texas.

 In 2015, his DNA was matched to the murder of 19-year-old Tiffany Johnston.
-On July 26, 1997, Johnston's Dodge Neon was found abandoned at the Sunshine Car Wash in Bethany, Oklahoma.
-The owner of the Sunshine Car Wash told police that Reece frequently used the car wash.
-Johnston's body was later found on the side of a dirt road near the I-40.
 Johnston had been sexually assaulted, beaten and strangled.
 On September 21, 2015, Reece was formally charged with her murder.

-In early 2016, Reece began cooperating with investigators, admitted responsibility for the Johnston murder, and further confessed to three murders in Houston during the summer of 1997.
+In early 2016, Reece began cooperating with Texas Ranger James Holland, admitted responsibility for Johnston's murder, and further confessed to three murders in Houston during the summer of 1997.
+During interrogations, Holland promised Reece helicopter rides to McDonalds, cigarettes and dip in exchange for confessing details of the murders and providing burial locations for missing victims.
+Holland provided Reece with written promises from the district attorneys of Denton and Galveston counties promising not to seek the death penalty.

 With the help of his attorneys, he contacted the prosecutor's offices in Brazoria and Harris Counties, and provided a map of the burial sites.
 He then offered to admit fully to the crimes in court to avoid the death penalty and guarantee he would serve his sentence in Oklahoma.
 Authorities refused the deal, excavated the burial sites indicated on the map, and discovered the skeletal remains of Kelli Ann Cox and Jessica Cain.

-Confessions

-Reece confessed to the murders of Laura Smither, Kelli Cox, Tiffany Johnson, and Jessica Cain but refused to admit a sexual motive for many of the crimes.
+Reece confessed to the murders of Laura Smither, Kelli Cox, Tiffany Johnston, and Jessica Cain but refused to admit a sexual motive for many of the crimes.